-The environmental data submitted by you to the CDP- ICLEI Unified Reporting System in 2021 will then by used by UBC to create this year’s state-of-play analysis and UBC-CDP cooperation report.
-UBC will be able to access the data only when you disclose publicly or if disclosed privately, give CDP the permission to share the data with UBC.
+The environmental data that was submitted publicly by the UBC cities to the CDP- ICLEI Unified Reporting System in 2021 will be used by UBC to create 2021 state-of-play analysis and UBC-CDP cooperation report.

 Highlighting actions from our member cities